sjl/adopt/docs/01-usage.markdown

 And with all that out of the way, you've got some nicely-organized help text for your users:

+    :::lisp
     (adopt:print-help *ui* :width 60 :option-width 16)
     ; =>
-    search - print lines that match a regular expression
+    ; search - print lines that match a regular expression ;

-    USAGE: /usr/local/bin/sbcl PATTERN [FILE...]
+    ; USAGE: /usr/local/bin/sbcl PATTERN [FILE...]
+    ;

-    Search FILEs for lines that match the regular expression PATTERN and print them to standard out.
-Several options are available to control how the matching lines are printed.
+    ; Search FILEs for lines that match the regular expression ; PATTERN and print them to standard out.
+Several options are ; available to control how the matching lines are printed.
+    ;

-    If no files are given (or if - is given as a filename) standard input will be searched.
+    ; If no files are given (or if - is given as a filename) ; standard input will be searched.
+    ;

-    Options:
+    ; Options:
-      -h, --help        display help and exit
+    ;   -h, --help        display help and exit
+    ;

-    Matching Options:
+    ; Matching Options:
-      -l, --literal     treat PATTERN as a literal string instead of a regex
+    ;   -l, --literal     treat PATTERN as a literal string ;                     instead of a regex
-      -L, --no-literal  treat PATTERN as a regex (the default) -c, --case-sensitive
+    ;   -L, --no-literal  treat PATTERN as a regex (the default) ;   -c, --case-sensitive
-                        match case-sensitively (the default)
+    ;                     match case-sensitively (the default)
-      -C, --case-insensitive
+    ;   -C, --case-insensitive
-                        ignore case when matching
+    ;                     ignore case when matching
+    ;

-    Output Options:
+    ; Output Options:
-      --color           highlight matches with color
+    ;   --color           highlight matches with color
-      --no-color        don't highlight matches (the default)
-      -U N, --context N show N lines of context (default 0)
+    ;   --no-color        don't highlight matches (the default) ;   -U N, --context N show N lines of context (default 0)

 Error Handling
 --------------